nicsig/config/.zsh/my-completions/README.md

 # Todo
 ## Better understand `_zathura`.

-I've copied it from `/usr/share/zsh/functions/Completion/X/_zathura`, because it didn't suggest epub files.
+I've copied it from `/usr/share/zsh/functions/Completion/X/_zathura`.

-But we've installed a zathura plugin (zathura-pdf-mupdf) which allows us to do that.
+By default, it doesn't suggest epub  files, but we've installed a zathura plugin (zathura-pdf-mupdf) which allows us to do that.
 So, after the `for pf ...` loop, I've added this line:

     supported_filetypes+="epub"